 First of all, don’t panic.
 We all know that traffic tickets are unpleasant.
 They can cost you a significant amount in fines and end up on your driving record.
 And another way driving penalties can take money out of your pocket is through higher insurance premiums.

 Thankfully, your driving history is an important factor in how your insurance provider determines how much you pay.
 If this is your first offence, and it’s considered a minor offence, it’s less likely to have a significant impact.
-The flipside of this, of course, is if you have made a habit of speeding or other traffic violations, you are pretty much guaranteed to be paying steeper premiums.
+The flipside of this, of course, is if you have made a habit of speeding or other traffic violations, you are pretty much guaranteed to be paying a steeper premium.

 Here's what you need to know — and how you can save money on auto insurance even if your past isn't perfect.